 - Codecs e.g. Bluetooth/wireless headsets, audio watermarking, compression algorithms etc.

 - MUSHRA tests

 - Audio applications for the hearing impaired

 Using our expertise in acoustics and audio research into a wide range of subjects, we are able help companies with various aspects of research and development.
 We recognise that it is not always possible for companies (whether large or small) to commit large amounts of time or human resources to R&D. As a result we have helped many companies in the past to either improve the audio performance of existing products and also to create new products that help give them a new foothold on the market.
-In the past we have helped, loudspeaker and amplifier manufacturers, fire alarm system designers, algorithm developers and many more improve their business using our research experience.
+In the past we have worked with loudspeaker and amplifier manufacturers, fire alarm system designers, algorithm developers, automotive companies and many more improve their business using our research experience.

 Loudspeaker measurements including 3D directivity

-As part of our extensive acoustic test facilities, we have a loudspeaker robot which is able to make very high resolution loudspeaker directivity measurements in two planes, producing balloon plots of a loudspeaker’s response, we are also able to make many other loudspeaker measurements such as on axis frequency response, group delay, sensitivity etc.
+As part of our extensive acoustic test facilities we have a loudspeaker robot which is able to make very high resolution anechoic loudspeaker directivity measurements in two planes, producing balloon plots of a loudspeaker’s response.
+We are also able to make many other loudspeaker measurements such as on-axis frequency response, group delay, and sensitivity.

 Digital Signal Processing (DSP)